9 Crucial Steps to Alzheimer’s Planning

 The financial POA is one of the most powerful tools in Alzheimer’s and dementia planning.
 Should a loved one begin to suffer from Alzheimer’s and become unable to manage their financial affairs, a trusted loved one can take over and make the important decisions that the principal would have made were they able to.

 Merely having a financial POA isn’t enough.
 Make sure your written financial POA is specified to your needs.
 The importance of a well-written document cannot be stressed enough so that your agent can effectively undertake your Alzheimer’s planning.
-This POA should always contain authorizing legal language concerning banking, gifts, public benefit planning, and trusts, among other key elements.
+This POA should always include authorizing language regarding banking, gifts, public benefit planning, and trusts, among other key elements.

-Elder Care Attorney Fredrick P. Niemann has considerable real life experience in drafting financial POAs, among many other Alzheimer’s Planning documents.
-He will be more than happy to assist you by answering any questions you may have, educating you on the effects of such documents, and helping draft the documents for you.
-All it takes is to contact him toll-free at (855) 376-5291 or by email at fniemann@hnlawfirm.com.
+Elder Care Attorney Fredrick P. Niemann has extensive real-world experience drafting financial POAs, among many other Alzheimer’s Planning documents.
+He will be more than happy to assist you by answering any questions you may have, educating you about the effects of such documents, and helping draft them.
+All it takes is to contact him at (732) 863-9900 or by email at fniemann@hnlawfirm.com.

-There are numerous types of trusts out there, but a Revocable Living Trust (aka an inter vivos trust) can be one of the most important for Alzheimer’s dementia planning.
-This document helps with the management of your assets throughout your life and continue to do so even after you die.
+There are numerous types of trusts, but a Revocable Living Trust (aka an inter vivos trust) can be one of the most important for Alzheimer’s dementia planning.
+This document helps manage your assets throughout your life and continues to do so even after you die.

 As the creator of a trust, you will be referred to as the settlor or grantor.
 The settlor places property in the trust to be held by someone you appoint, known as the trustee.
-The trustee will hold legal title to the property while it is in trust, acting with a fiduciary duty to act for the benefit of the named beneficiaries of the trust.
-The beneficiaries are those individuals named by you to benefit from the trust.
+The trustee will hold legal title to the property during the trust, acting with a fiduciary duty to act in the best interests of the named beneficiaries of the trust.
+The beneficiaries are the individuals you named to receive the trust’s benefits.

-Revocable living trusts are a great option for Alzheimer’s planning and overall estate planning purposes because they help families avoid probate, a process in NJ intended to distribute a deceased individual’s assets to named beneficiaries.
+Revocable living trusts are a great option for Alzheimer’s planning and overall estate planning because they help families avoid probate, a process in NJ that distributes a deceased individual’s assets to named beneficiaries.

 A Revocable Living Trust can also be used for the management of assets throughout an individual’s life, as previously mentioned.
-It can be revoked by the settlor at any time, if they have the capacity to do so.
+It can be revoked by the settlor at any time if the settlor has the capacity to do so.
 They are also not expensive to create.
 To learn more about trusts in general, go to our dedicated web page, When Should a Trust Be Used Instead of a Last Will and Testament, which explains trusts in greater detail.

 While placing assets in a Revocable Living Trust can be a great tool for Alzheimer’s planning, it is important to note that these trusts can often impact Medicaid eligibility requirements.
-For this reason, it is essential that you consult an experienced Elder law attorney when creating these trusts.
-An attorney that is knowledgeable in Alzheimer’s Planning can explain to you the implications of placing assets in a revocable living trust and make sure your trust is crafted to your needs.
+For this reason, you must consult an experienced Elder law attorney when creating these trusts.
+An attorney knowledgeable in Alzheimer’s Planning can explain the implications of placing assets in a revocable living trust and ensure your trust is crafted to your needs.
 To learn more about Medicaid and asset protection planning, please go to our dedicated web page, Medicaid Eligibility and Planning Strategies to Protect Assets and Income.

-One alternative to the Revocable Living Trust is the Last Will and Testament (often simply known as a Will), the typical estate planning document that one thinks of.
+One alternative to the Revocable Living Trust is the Last Will and Testament (often simply called a Will), the typical estate planning document one thinks of.
 The Will is a written document that dictates who will receive your property and assets upon your death.
-To learn more about a Last Will and Testament, go to our page on Last Wills and Testaments This page is devoted exclusively to a discussion about Last Wills.
+To learn more about a Last Will and Testament, go to our page on Last Wills and Testaments.
+This page is devoted exclusively to Last Wills.

 It is not uncommon for people in today’s society to own property jointly.
 One of the most popular forms of ownership is Joint Tenancy with Rights of Survivorship, as typically seen with real estate.
 Joint ownership of bank accounts is also quite common, typically between husband and wife and parent and child, so each has access to the money in the bank account.

-In the case of real estate that is owned by joint tenants with rights of survivorship, ownership of the property go to the surviving joint owner when the other owner dies.
+In the case of real estate owned by joint tenants with rights of survivorship, ownership of the property passes to the surviving joint tenant upon the death of the other joint tenant.
 Therefore, selling the property is not an issue once one owner dies.
-However, as long as both joint owners are alive, they both have to sign off on a deed in order for the property to be sold or transferred.
-If one of the joint owners develops Alzheimer’s, this can be a major issue, as they may lack capacity to transfer title and/or okay such a decision to sell.
+However, as long as both joint owners are alive, they must both sign a deed for the property to be sold or transferred.
+If one of the joint owners develops Alzheimer’s, this can be a major issue, as they may lack the capacity to transfer title and/or make such a decision to sell.
 To protect against instances like this, it is crucial to have a financial Durable Power of Attorney in place.

 STEP 6 Start Planning Now to Pay For Long-Term Care in the Future